-- .1 The first edition of authored books of all types (e.g., monographs, textbooks, dissertations turned into a book, book-length works of creative writing) - .2 For subsequent and revised editions of textbooks and other books- Evidence must be provided that these new or revised editions were peer reviewed. - .3 Editing a book with one or more contributions (articles/chapters) by the editorNote: An edited book should not be equivalent to an authored book. - .4 Peer-reviewed articles, book chapters, research notes, conference proceedings, case studies etc. This includes those published electronically if peer reviewed.
+- .1 The first edition of authored books of all types (e.g., monographs, textbooks, dissertations turned into a book, book-length works of creative writing) - .2 For subsequent and revised editions of textbooks and other books- Evidence must be provided that these new or revised editions were peer reviewed. - .3 Editing a book with one or more contributions (articles/chapters) by the editor Note: An edited book should not be equivalent to an authored book. - .4 Peer-reviewed articles, book chapters, research notes, conference proceedings, case studies etc. This includes those published electronically if peer reviewed.
+Note: A paper presented at a conference and subsequently included in the conference proceedings will be counted once only.
+That is, it cannot be counted under the category of scholarship as well as under the category of publications. - .5 Peer-reviewed, collaboratively written articles, books, or chapters- multiple authors of a published works would be assigned lesser value as compared to single authored publications. - J.7.3 Items and Activities Considered Scholarship (Not Considered Publication) - .1 Papers and poster sessions presented at national and international conferences at which a paper is required This does not include other forms of presentation equivalent to a paper or poster presentation when they are the accepted form of conference presentation in certain disciplines such as education. - .2 Paper is not required at a poster session.